Lectures on Set Theory, Beijing, June 2025

 Before continuing, let me mention that Ms. Zoë Auerbach (CUNY Graduate Center), one of the students in my logic-for-philosophers course this past semester, Survey of Logic for Philosophers, at the CUNY Graduate Center in the philosophy PhD program, had chosen to write her term paper on this topic.
 She has kindly agreed to make her paper, “The hierarchy of expressive power of the standard logical connectives,” available here, and I shall post it soon.

 To focus the discussion, let us define what I call the (pre)order of logical expressivity on sets of connectives.
-Namely, for any two sets of connectives, I define that $A\leq B$ with respect to logical expressivity, just in case every logical expression in any number of propositional atoms using only connectives in $A$ is logically equivalent to an expression using only connectives in $B$.
-Thus, $A\leq B$ means that the connectives in $B$ are collectively at least as expressive as the connectives in $A$, in the sense that with the connectives in $B$ you can express any logical assertion that you were able to express with the connectives in $A$.
-The corresponding equivalence relation $A\equiv B$ holds when $A\leq B$ and $B\leq A$, and in this case we shall say that the sets are expressively equivalent, for this means that the two sets of connectives can express the same logical assertions.
+Namely, for any two sets of connectives, I define that AB with respect to logical expressivity, just in case every logical expression in any number of propositional atoms using only connectives in A is logically equivalent to an expression using only connectives in B. Thus, AB means that the connectives in B are collectively at least as expressive as the connectives in A, in the sense that with the connectives in B you can express any logical assertion that you were able to express with the connectives in A. The corresponding equivalence relation AB holds when AB and BA, and in this case we shall say that the sets are expressively equivalent, for this means that the two sets of connectives can express the same logical assertions.

 Expressivity hierarchy

-Pressing this further, one can eliminate either $\wedge$ or $\vee$ by systematically applying the de Morgan laws
+Pressing this further, one can eliminate either or by systematically applying the de Morgan laws

 And as I had mentioned, these sublanguages are strictly less expressive than the full language, because these four connectives are all truth-preserving and therefore unable to express negation.